Skip to content

 Frequently Asked Questions

 Sarbanes-Oxley Section 404 splits into two related but distinct requirements with material practical differences for SEC registrants.
-Section 404(a) requires management of all SEC registrants (regardless of filer status) to assess and report on the effectiveness of Internal Control over Financial Reporting (ICFR) on an annual basis under SEC Rule 13a-15(c) plus 15d-15(c) - this includes large accelerated filers, accelerated filers, non-accelerated filers, plus smaller reporting companies (SRCs) plus emerging growth companies (EGCs).
-Section 404(b) requires the company's external auditor to attest to and report on management's assessment of ICFR - this applies only to large accelerated filers plus accelerated filers, with non-accelerated filers plus SRCs plus EGCs exempt under SEC Final Rule 33-8809 (June 2007) plus subsequent JOBS Act 2012 + FAST Act 2015 amendments.
-Practical differences: (1) Scope - 404(a) applies broadly while 404(b) applies only to higher-tier filers; (2) Cost - 404(b) audit attestation typically adds 30-50% to financial statement audit fees; (3) Material weakness disclosure - both 404(a) management report plus 404(b) auditor attestation can identify material weaknesses requiring Item 9A disclosure with restatement risk; (4) Auditor independence - external auditor cannot perform consulting on remediation under SEC Auditor Independence Rules 2-01.
-The Agent supports both 404(a) management assessment (with management testing under AICPA Audit Sampling Guide plus deficiency identification plus remediation tracking plus Section 302 + 906 certification evidence package) plus 404(b) auditor attestation preparation (with PCAOB AS 2201 + AS 2110 + AS 2305 evidence templates plus continuous audit capability plus journal entry surveillance under AS 2401).
-PCAOB inspection findings consistently identify 25-30% deficiency rates on ICFR substantive testing across Big-4 firms with material weakness identification plus auditor attestation deficiencies as recurring themes - the Agent's Decision Log structure addresses these specific PCAOB inspection focus areas.
+Section 404(a) requires management of all SEC registrants, regardless of filer status, to assess and report annually on the effectiveness of internal control over financial reporting under SEC Rule 13a-15(c) - that includes large accelerated filers, accelerated filers, non-accelerated filers, smaller reporting companies and emerging growth companies.
+Section 404(b) requires the external auditor to attest to and report on management's assessment, and it applies only to large accelerated and accelerated filers, with non-accelerated filers, SRCs and EGCs exempt under SEC Final Rule 33-8809 and the later JOBS Act and FAST Act amendments.
+Four differences matter.
+On scope, 404(a) applies broadly while 404(b) applies only to higher-tier filers.
+On cost, 404(b) attestation typically adds 30-50 percent to financial statement audit fees.
+On material weakness disclosure, both the 404(a) management report and the 404(b) auditor attestation can identify material weaknesses requiring Item 9A disclosure with restatement risk.
+On auditor independence, the external auditor cannot consult on remediation under SEC Auditor Independence Rule 2-01.
+The Agent supports both the 404(a) management assessment - with management testing under the AICPA Audit Sampling Guide, deficiency identification, remediation tracking and a Section 302 and 906 certification package - and 404(b) auditor attestation preparation, with PCAOB AS 2201, AS 2110 and AS 2305 evidence templates, continuous audit capability and journal entry surveillance under AS 2401.
+PCAOB inspections consistently find 25-30 percent deficiency rates on ICFR substantive testing across Big-4 firms, with material weakness identification and auditor attestation deficiencies a recurring theme; the Decision Log structure addresses exactly these focus areas.

 UK FRC Corporate Governance Code 2024 Provision 29 board declaration - what is the practical impact for fiscal years from 1 January 2026 and how does the Agent prepare evidence?

-UK Financial Reporting Council Corporate Governance Code 2024 Provision 29 (effective fiscal years from 1 January 2026) introduces a new requirement for boards of premium-listed UK companies to declare effectiveness of internal control framework covering financial + operational + compliance + reporting controls.
-This represents a material expansion from prior UK Corporate Governance Code provisions which focused on financial reporting controls only.
-Practical impact: (1) Scope expansion - boards must assess effectiveness of operational controls (supply chain + production + service delivery), compliance controls (regulatory + legal + ethical), plus reporting controls beyond financial (sustainability + governance + risk); (2) Director liability - Section 172 directors duty plus Section 414CZA disclosure requirements amplified; (3) FRC enforcement - Audit Quality Review (AQR) team plus Sanctions Tribunal can challenge declaration quality; (4) Disclosure quality - Comply-or-Explain reporting requires substantive evidence rather than boilerplate.
-The Agent prepares evidence for Provision 29 board declaration through: (a) COSO 2013 five-component mapping with 17 principles plus 87 points of focus extending across financial + operational + compliance + reporting domains; (b) Control activity testing under PCAOB AS 2201 design effectiveness plus operating effectiveness; (c) Risk assessment per ISO 31000:2018 plus COSO ERM 2017 alignment plus IIA Standards 2024 Domain V; (d) Audit and Risk Committee evidence per Provision 25-26 oversight; (e) Risk management framework evidence per Provision 28; (f) Comply-or-Explain reporting in annual report.
-Boards must distinguish from US SOX 404 ICFR which focuses narrowly on financial reporting - UK Provision 29 is broader in scope but lacks SOX-equivalent external auditor attestation.
-The Agent supports dual SOX 404 + UK Provision 29 reporting for cross-listed entities through reconciliation reports.
+UK FRC Corporate Governance Code 2024 Provision 29, effective for fiscal years from 1 January 2026, introduces a new requirement for boards of premium-listed UK companies to declare the effectiveness of their internal control framework across financial, operational, compliance and reporting controls.
+That is a material expansion from prior provisions, which focused on financial reporting controls only.
+The practical impact is fourfold.
+Scope expands, so boards must assess operational controls (supply chain, production and service delivery), compliance controls (regulatory, legal and ethical) and reporting controls beyond financial reporting (sustainability, governance and risk).
+Director liability is amplified through the Section 172 duty and Section 414CZA disclosure.
+FRC enforcement means the Audit Quality Review team and Sanctions Tribunal can challenge declaration quality.
+And disclosure quality matters, because comply-or-explain reporting requires substantive evidence rather than boilerplate.
+The Agent prepares the evidence through a COSO 2013 five-component mapping (17 principles, 87 points of focus) extended across the financial, operational, compliance and reporting domains; control activity testing for design and operating effectiveness under PCAOB AS 2201; risk assessment aligned with ISO 31000, COSO ERM 2017 and IIA Standards 2024 Domain V; Audit and Risk Committee evidence per Provisions 25-26; risk management framework evidence per Provision 28; and comply-or-explain reporting in the annual report.
+Boards should distinguish this from US SOX 404 ICFR, which focuses narrowly on financial reporting: Provision 29 is broader in scope but lacks a SOX-equivalent external auditor attestation.
+The Agent supports dual SOX 404 and UK Provision 29 reporting for cross-listed entities through reconciliation reports.

 PCAOB AS 2401 management override of controls testing - how does the Agent operationalise journal entry analytics and what are the typical fraud risk patterns?

-PCAOB Auditing Standard AS 2401 Consideration of Fraud in a Financial Statement Audit (effective fiscal years ending on or after 15 December 2010) plus AICPA AU-C 240 substantively aligned for private company audits requires auditors to consider fraud risk presumption with specific substantive procedures including journal entry testing, management override of controls testing, related-party transaction analysis, plus revenue recognition fraud risk.
-AS 2401 paragraph 58-67 specifically address management override testing through journal entry analytics.
-Typical fraud risk patterns include: (1) Round-amount entries (materially round numbers without commercial justification, often indicating estimation override); (2) Simple offsetting entries (entries that simply move balances between accounts without operational substance); (3) Entries posted by users not normally posting (managers + executives manually posting rather than systematic users); (4) Entries posted near period close (last-week + last-day journal entries with elevated review scrutiny); (5) Entries to seldom-used accounts (entries to dormant or rarely-used GL accounts); (6) Entries with manual descriptions matching fraud patterns (suspense, rounding, adjustments, accruals, reserves, top-side consolidation entries); (7) Top-side entries (consolidation-level entries bypassing subsidiary controls); (8) Entries with offsetting between related parties under AS 2410; (9) Entries between unrelated balance sheet accounts (transfers between cash + AR + inventory without underlying business event); (10) Round-trip transactions (revenue + expense entries with same counterparty and similar amounts).
-The Agent's three-phase journal entry analytics: Phase 1 (Population Definition) extracts complete journal entry population from ERP audit logs (SAP BKPF + BSEG, Oracle GL_JE_HEADERS + GL_JE_LINES, Workday journal source data) with all dimensions; Phase 2 (Pattern Detection) applies LLM + statistical pattern matching against fraud risk taxonomy with confidence scoring; Phase 3 (Investigation Workflow) routes flagged entries to internal audit + external audit for disposition with rationale plus comparison with similar entries.
-Critical for SEC restatement risk reduction plus PCAOB AS 2401 substantive testing evidence.
+PCAOB AS 2401 (Consideration of Fraud), with AICPA AU-C 240 substantively aligned for private company audits, requires auditors to apply the fraud-risk presumption through specific substantive procedures: journal entry testing, management override testing, related-party transaction analysis and revenue recognition fraud risk.
+Paragraph 58-67 specifically addresses management override testing through journal entry analytics.
+The typical fraud-risk patterns are round-amount entries (materially round numbers without commercial justification, often signalling estimation override); simple offsetting entries that move balances between accounts without operational substance; entries posted by unusual users, such as managers or executives posting manually; entries near period close with elevated review scrutiny; entries to seldom-used or dormant accounts; manual descriptions matching fraud patterns (suspense, rounding, adjustments, accruals, reserves, top-side consolidation entries); top-side entries that bypass subsidiary controls; offsets between related parties under AS 2410; transfers between unrelated balance sheet accounts with no underlying business event; and round-trip transactions with the same counterparty and similar amounts.
+The Agent runs this in three phases.
+First, population definition extracts the complete journal entry population from ERP audit logs (SAP BKPF and BSEG, Oracle journal entries, Workday journal source data) with all dimensions.
+Second, pattern detection applies LLM and statistical matching against the fraud-risk taxonomy with confidence scoring.
+Third, an investigation workflow routes flagged entries to internal and external audit for disposition with rationale and comparison against similar entries.
+This is critical for reducing SEC restatement risk and for AS 2401 substantive testing evidence.

-EU CSRD ESRS G1 Business Conduct disclosure - how does the Agent prepare evidence for ESMA enforcement plus mandatory limited assurance?
+EU CSRD ESRS G1 Business Conduct disclosure - how does the Agent prepare evidence for ESMA enforcement and mandatory limited assurance?

-EU Corporate Sustainability Reporting Directive (CSRD, Directive 2022/2464) European Sustainability Reporting Standards ESRS G1 Business Conduct (effective fiscal years from 1 January 2024 for first wave large public-interest entities, with phased application through 2029) requires structured disclosure subject to mandatory limited assurance moving to reasonable assurance by 2028 plus ESMA enforcement priorities since 2025.
-ESRS G1 disclosure topics: G1-1 (Corporate culture and business conduct policies including anti-bribery + anti-corruption policies aligned with FCPA + UK Bribery Act + ISO 37001 + UN Convention against Corruption); G1-2 (Management of relationships with suppliers including payment practices, dependency mapping, late payment metrics); G1-3 (Prevention and detection of corruption + bribery including training participation rates by function, third-party due diligence rates, gift and hospitality monitoring); G1-4 (Confirmed incidents of corruption + bribery including related dismissals, related fines); G1-5 (Political influence and lobbying including total spend, transparency register entries, top topics); G1-6 (Payment practices including average days-to-pay, percentage paid on contractual terms, percentage paid late).
-The Agent prepares evidence through: (a) Data aggregation from ICFR control monitoring (training completion, third-party due diligence, gift and hospitality monitoring, whistleblower channel, supplier payment tracking); (b) Narrative drafting per topic with concrete examples per stakeholder group rather than boilerplate; (c) Internal control over sustainability reporting (ICSR) parallel to ICFR with testing under emerging CSRD assurance standards; (d) Mandatory iXBRL tagging under European Single Electronic Format (ESEF) with ESRS taxonomy.
-ESMA enforcement priorities include: substantive stakeholder engagement evidence rather than boilerplate, materiality determinations supported by double-materiality assessment per ESRS 1, plus comparability across reporting periods.
-The Agent integrates with Workiva + Diligent + SAP S/4HANA Sustainability Control Tower for disclosure preparation with audit-ready evidence trail compatible with limited assurance moving to reasonable assurance by 2028.
+The EU Corporate Sustainability Reporting Directive (CSRD) European Sustainability Reporting Standard ESRS G1 Business Conduct - effective for first-wave large public-interest entities from 1 January 2024, with phased application through 2029 - requires structured disclosure subject to mandatory limited assurance moving to reasonable assurance by 2028, and it has been an ESMA enforcement priority since 2025.
+The disclosure topics are G1-1 corporate culture and business conduct policies (anti-bribery and anti-corruption policies aligned with the FCPA, UK Bribery Act, ISO 37001 and the UN Convention against Corruption); G1-2 management of supplier relationships (payment practices, dependency mapping and late payment metrics); G1-3 prevention and detection of corruption and bribery (training participation rates by function, third-party due diligence rates and gift and hospitality monitoring); G1-4 confirmed incidents of corruption and bribery (related dismissals and fines); G1-5 political influence and lobbying (total spend, transparency register entries and top topics); and G1-6 payment practices (average days-to-pay and the percentages paid on contractual terms and late).
+The Agent prepares evidence by aggregating data from ICFR control monitoring (training completion, third-party due diligence, gift and hospitality monitoring, whistleblower channel and supplier payment tracking); drafting a narrative per topic with concrete examples per stakeholder group rather than boilerplate; running internal control over sustainability reporting in parallel with ICFR under the emerging CSRD assurance standards; and applying mandatory iXBRL tagging under the European Single Electronic Format with the ESRS taxonomy.
+ESMA's enforcement priorities include substantive stakeholder engagement evidence rather than boilerplate, materiality determinations supported by a double-materiality assessment per ESRS 1, and comparability across reporting periods.
+The Agent integrates with Workiva, Diligent and the SAP S/4HANA Sustainability Control Tower for disclosure preparation, with an audit-ready evidence trail compatible with limited assurance moving to reasonable assurance by 2028.

 Material weakness versus significant deficiency versus control deficiency - how does the Agent classify under PCAOB AS 2201 paragraph A2-A8?

-PCAOB Auditing Standard AS 2201 paragraph A2-A8 plus AICPA AU-C 940 establish three deficiency severity categories with cascading disclosure consequences: (1) Control Deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis - lowest severity, no SEC disclosure required, internal communication only; (2) Significant Deficiency is a deficiency or combination of deficiencies in internal control over financial reporting that is less severe than a material weakness yet important enough to merit attention by those responsible for oversight of the company's financial reporting - middle severity, written communication to audit committee required under AS 2201, no Item 9A disclosure but disclosed to investors at company discretion; (3) Material Weakness is a deficiency or combination of deficiencies in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis - highest severity, mandatory Item 9A SEC disclosure under SOX 404, mandatory restatement assessment, mandatory remediation plan disclosure, plus auditor adverse opinion on ICFR effectiveness.
-Classification factors include: (a) magnitude of potential misstatement (material under SAB 99 quantitative + qualitative considerations); (b) likelihood of misstatement (reasonable possibility per AS 2201 paragraph A6-A7); (c) compensating controls effectiveness; (d) prior period existence + remediation history; (e) interaction with other deficiencies (aggregation analysis).
-The Agent supports classification through: documented severity criteria application with rationale, deficiency aggregation analysis across related controls, compensating control evaluation, prior-period comparison with rolling-baseline analysis, plus audit committee + external auditor coordination evidence.
-Material weakness disclosure under Item 9A triggers SEC Division of Corporation Finance review plus restatement risk plus PCAOB inspection scrutiny - the Agent's Decision Log preserves complete classification evidence trail under AS 1215 7-year retention.
-PCAOB 2024 inspection findings consistently identify deficiency severity classification as a focus area with disagreements between management + external auditor as recurring themes.
+PCAOB AS 2201 paragraph A2-A8 and AICPA AU-C 940 establish three deficiency severity categories with cascading disclosure consequences.
+A control deficiency exists when the design or operation of a control does not let management or employees, in the normal course of their functions, prevent or detect misstatements on a timely basis; it is the lowest severity, with internal communication only and no SEC disclosure.
+A significant deficiency is less severe than a material weakness but important enough to merit oversight attention; it requires written communication to the audit committee under AS 2201, with no Item 9A disclosure but disclosure to investors at the company's discretion.
+A material weakness is a deficiency, or combination, such that there is a reasonable possibility a material misstatement will not be prevented or detected on a timely basis; it is the highest severity, requiring Item 9A SEC disclosure under SOX 404, a restatement assessment, a remediation plan disclosure and an auditor adverse opinion on ICFR effectiveness.
+The classification factors are the magnitude of the potential misstatement (material under SAB 99 quantitative and qualitative considerations), the likelihood (a reasonable possibility per AS 2201 paragraph A6-A7), the effectiveness of compensating controls, prior-period existence and remediation history, and interaction with other deficiencies through aggregation analysis.
+The Agent supports classification through documented severity criteria with rationale, deficiency aggregation across related controls, compensating control evaluation, prior-period rolling-baseline comparison, and audit committee and external auditor coordination evidence.
+A material weakness disclosure under Item 9A triggers SEC Division of Corporation Finance review, restatement risk and PCAOB inspection scrutiny; the Decision Log preserves the complete classification evidence trail under AS 1215 seven-year retention.
+PCAOB 2024 inspection findings consistently identify deficiency severity classification as a focus area, with disagreements between management and external auditor a recurring theme.

-Institute of Internal Auditors (IIA) Global Internal Audit Standards 2024 (effective 9 January 2025 superseding 2017 Standards) restructure the International Professional Practices Framework (IPPF) into five domains: Domain I Purpose of Internal Auditing, Domain II Ethics and Professionalism, Domain III Governing the Internal Audit Function, Domain IV Managing the Internal Audit Function, Domain V Performing Internal Audit Services.
-Plus Topical Requirement on Cybersecurity (effective 5 February 2025) integrating cyber risk into internal audit planning.
-The IIA Three Lines Model (2020 update superseding the 1999 Three Lines of Defense) restructures organisational risk + control responsibilities: First Line (Operations responsible for managing risks plus owning control execution), Second Line (Risk + Compliance providing oversight, expertise, monitoring), Third Line (Internal Audit providing independent assurance to governing body + senior management).
-The IIA Combined Assurance approach coordinates assurance across First Line management self-assessment + Second Line risk + compliance reviews + Third Line internal audit + External Audit + Regulatory examinations to optimise assurance coverage and reduce duplicative testing.
-The Agent supports IIA Standards 2024 + Three Lines Model + Combined Assurance through: (a) Risk universe identification with comprehensive process + entity + IT system + regulatory + emerging risk coverage; (b) Risk assessment per ISO 31000:2018 plus COSO ERM 2017 alignment with inherent + residual risk scoring; (c) Audit-engagement prioritisation by risk-adjusted significance plus rotation cadence; (d) Combined assurance mapping showing First + Second + Third Line + External + Regulatory coverage per risk; (e) Working paper management with IIA Standards 2024 Domain V evidence requirements; (f) Audit issue tracking with management response + remediation evidence; (g) Quality Assessment Reviews (QAR) preparation with IIA External Quality Assessment program alignment; (h) Topical Requirement on Cybersecurity integration with IT general controls + CISO + CIO coordination.
-The Chief Audit Executive applies plan finalisation with rationale plus audit committee approval - the Agent prepares draft plan with documented risk assessment plus combined assurance map for CAE judgement.
+The IIA Global Internal Audit Standards 2024 (effective 9 January 2025, superseding the 2017 Standards) restructure the International Professional Practices Framework into five domains: the purpose of internal auditing, ethics and professionalism, governing the internal audit function, managing the internal audit function, and performing internal audit services.
+A Topical Requirement on Cybersecurity (effective 5 February 2025) integrates cyber risk into audit planning.
+The IIA Three Lines Model (a 2020 update of the 1999 Three Lines of Defense) restructures risk and control responsibilities: the first line is operations, managing risks and owning control execution; the second line is risk and compliance, providing oversight, expertise and monitoring; the third line is internal audit, providing independent assurance to the governing body and senior management.
+The Combined Assurance approach coordinates first-line self-assessment, second-line risk and compliance reviews, third-line internal audit, external audit and regulatory examinations to optimise coverage and reduce duplicative testing.
+The Agent supports all of this through risk universe identification spanning process, entity, IT system, regulatory and emerging risks; risk assessment aligned with ISO 31000 and COSO ERM 2017 using inherent and residual risk scoring; audit-engagement prioritisation by risk-adjusted significance and rotation cadence; a combined assurance map showing first-, second- and third-line, external and regulatory coverage per risk; working paper management meeting Domain V evidence requirements; audit issue tracking with management response and remediation evidence; Quality Assessment Review preparation aligned with the IIA External Quality Assessment programme; and Topical Requirement on Cybersecurity integration with IT general controls and CISO and CIO coordination.
+The Chief Audit Executive finalises the plan with a rationale and audit committee approval; the Agent prepares the draft plan with a documented risk assessment and combined assurance map for that judgement.

-How does the Agent integrate with AuditBoard, Workiva, ServiceNow GRC, LogicGate, SAP GRC, Oracle Risk Management Cloud, plus Big-4 audit tools for cross-jurisdictional ICFR continuous monitoring?
+How does the Agent integrate with AuditBoard, Workiva, ServiceNow GRC, LogicGate, SAP GRC, Oracle Risk Management Cloud and Big-4 audit tools for cross-jurisdictional ICFR monitoring?

 What Happens Next?